sand194/music_dsp/README.md

 ```

 ## Run the analysis:
-Open the main .Rmd file in RStudio and knit it to generate the report.
+Open the main .Rmd file in RStudio and knit it to generate the report (the text is in polish).

 ## Notes
 Ensure all necessary packages are installed before running the scripts.
 The commented lines in the pipeline can be uncommented if additional processing steps are required.